ask-js/csacwk/README.md

 Mismatch?

 ### A:
 The @Consumes(MediaType.APPLICATION_JSON) annotation restricts the POST method so that it only accepts request bodies with the Content-Type: application/json header.
 If a client sends data in another format, such as text/plain or application/xml, JAX-RS rejects the request with 415 Unsupported Media Type.
-This happens during request matching, before the resource method is executed, because the runtime checks the request Content-Type against the method’s @Consumes annotation.
+This happens during request matching (before the resource method is executed) because the runtime checks the request Content-Type against the method’s @Consumes annotation.

-In my implementation, the global ExceptionMapper<Throwable> is only used as a final safety net for unexpected server-side exceptions such as NullPointerException.
+In my implementation, the global ExceptionMapper is only used as a final safety net for unexpected server-side exceptions such as NullPointerException.
 It should not normally override the expected 415 response because the unsupported media type is handled by the JAX-RS runtime before the method runs.
 Therefore, a non-JSON request should return 415 unless an additional unexpected server-side exception occurs.

 ### Q:
 >You implemented this filtering using @QueryParam.
-Contrast this with an alterna- tive design where the type is part of the URL path (e.g., /api/vl/sensors/type/CO2).
+Contrast this with an alternative design where the type is part of the URL path (e.g., /api/vl/sensors/type/CO2).
 Why is the query parameter approach generally considered superior for filtering and searching Collections

 ### A:
 The alternative to query parameters is using path parameters.
 Path parameters are mainly used to identify specific resources.
-In my API, this is used when specifying a particular sensor, for example /sensors/{sensorId}.
-Using this same approach for filtering would not be ideal, as it would make the URL structure more complex and harder to manage.
+This is used when specifying a particular sensor in my API, for example /sensors/{sensorId}.
+Using this same approach for filtering would not be ideal as it would make the URL structure more complex and harder to manage.

 Query parameters, on the other hand, are more suitable for filtering because they represent search conditions rather than resource identities.
 For example, /sensors?type=CO2 or /sensors?type=Temperature filters the sensor collection based on the type.
 This keeps the base resource (/sensors) consistent while allowing flexible filtering.

 Another advantage of query parameters is that they are optional and scalable.
 The API can return all sensors when no filter is provided, and easily support multiple filters in the future, such as /sensors?type=CO2&status=ACTIVE, without making the URL difficult to read.

 ---
 ## Part 4: